 In an effort to further position Subtext as the go-to resource for content creators, Karbo Communications leveraged key success metrics from Subtext COVID-19 campaigns to secure interviews with influential publications, resulting in 10+ proactive media placements.
 Karbo Communications also pursued highly targeted podcast opportunities including the Business of Content podcast and It’s All Journalism podcast for the CEO and founder to discuss how local and national media organizations have used the platform during the pandemic to engage in meaningful dialogue with their audiences and build upon existing trust.
 The Subtext team said the podcast opportunities have generated direct new business leads for the company.

-Through aggressive and ongoing media outreach, thought leadership, influencer outreach, and content development campaigns, Karbo Communications has secured 30 proactive media briefings and 40 placements, generating over 9M impressions in the business, technology, media and advertising publications that reach Subtext’s core audiences.
-Karbo Communications also developed winning submissions, which earned CEO, Mike Donoghue award recognition in the 2019 CEO Today USA Awards and Subtext recognition as the “Best Subscription Product” by Digiday Media Awards.
+Through aggressive and ongoing media outreach, thought leadership, influencer outreach, and content development campaigns, Karbo Communications has secured 40 proactive media briefings and 40 placements, generating over 22M impressions in the business, technology, media and advertising publications that reach Subtext’s core audiences.
+Karbo Communications also developed winning submissions, which earned CEO and co-founder, Mike Donoghue award recognition in the 2019 CEO Today USA Awards, Head of Audience Development JulieAnn McKellogg recognition in the 2020 Stevies Awards for Women in Business, and Subtext recognition as the “Best Subscription Product” by Digiday Media Awards.